tbedford/Website-Test/source/articles/cracking-the-fogcreek-coding-problem.md

 # Cracking the Fog Creek coding problem

+Summary: In this article I take a look at how to crack the Fog Creek content developer coding puzzle.

 >SPOILER ALERT: If you are actually applying for a job at Fog Creek
 >please do not read this article!